amatt06/IIT/README.md

 ### Skills

 While the tools required to build and maintain this application are minimal.
 A great deal of proficiency in coding languages that I do not yet have will be necessary.
 I will need to learn a lot about developing software in order to make this project a reality.
-However, there are limited to no roadblocks in the form of special hardware or software needed.
+Fortunately, there are limited to no roadblocks in the form of special hardware or software needed.

 ### Outcome

+This project will become an essential tool for all people who love to fish recreationally, such will be the value of the information gathered.
+Not only will it advance the understanding of experienced anglers, but it will give confidence to those who are wishing to start.
+Further, it will bring a traditionally primitive pastime into the new world of technology.